-Symbol Indication Indicates compliance with Australian radio communication requirements.
-Indicates compliance with the Waste Electrical and Electronic Equipment (WEEE) Directive of the European Union.
+Symbol Indication UK CA Indicates United Kingdom technology conformity.
+Indicates compliance with Australian radio communication requirements.
+X Indicates compliance with the Waste Electrical and Electronic Equipment (WEEE) Directive of the European Union.
 You must not discard this electrical or electronic product or its components in domestic household waste or in the municipal waste collection system.
-For products under the requirement of the WEEE directive, contact your dealer or local Molecular Devices office for the procedures to facilitate the proper collection, treatment, recovery, recycling, and safe disposal of the device.
-Indicates the environmental friendly use period for China RoHS.
+For products under the requirement of the WEEE directive, contact your dealer or local Molecular Devices office for the procedures to facilitate the proper collection, treatment, recovery, recycling, and safe disposal of the device. Ð Indicates the environmental friendly use period for China RoHS.
 The symbol may indicate the number of years in the use period.
 EC REP Indicates that there is an authorized representative in the European community.
 Indicates the instrument manufacturer.
 REF Indicates the manufacturer catalog number.
+Info for USA only: California Proposition 65 WARNING Cancer & Reproductive Harm www.P65Warnings.ca.gov Indicates compliance with California Proposition 65, which requires businesses to warn Californians about significant exposures to chemicals that cause cancer, birth defects or other reproductive harm.